karol-blaszczyk/groups_by/README.md

 ## Code of Conduct

-Everyone interacting in the RGrouper project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rGrouper/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the GroupsBy project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/groups_by/blob/master/CODE_OF_CONDUCT.md).